Draefuglestad/VolunteerSystem/README.md

    team members system.
 Every person had to add the new datatype themselved otherwise the program would break whenever they tried to run it and select the Manage Opportunities button.

+- Opportunity Matching.
+  The idea was to compare one volunteer's interest to the "keyword" column in the Opportunities database.
+I (Katrina) ran into a problem in the view page, labeled "OppMatch".
+This view page lists the one volunteer's information and lists the job opportunities that matched with the volunteer's interests.
+The issue I had was I'm not able to reference two Models in one view page, so to go around this, I did some googling and found out that I can create one Model that holds both the Opportunity Model and the Volunteer Model.
+The Model that holds both is labeled "MixModel".
+I was unable to successfully complete this, but the "Opportunity Match" button works and prints out the volunteer information.

 Things our team learned and would do differently next time:

 - Push to branches, not master.
 - Map out how we want to in take data to limit user error.
 For example, radio buttons, check boxes,and drop downs instead of text boxes.
 - Adding more comments to the code.
 - Following/keeping up with the Trello board in order to keep track of each other's progress and keep up with tasks.